marjankolev94/url-shortener/README.md

 ## Features

 - **Create URL**: Form for Creating an URL.
 The app will store the original URL and from it will generate unique hashed version using Str library.
-- **Edit URL:**: Form for Editing previously stored URL, the original one, from which will create new hashed and unique version.
+- **Edit URL**: Form for Editing previously stored URL, the original one, from which will create new hashed and unique version.
-- **Delete URL:**: Easy-to-use button for deleting previously entered URL.
+- **Delete URL**: Easy-to-use button for deleting previously entered URL.

 ## Getting Started

 ### Prerequisites
 - PHP and Laravel installed on your system
 - A web server environment (such as XAMPP or Laravel Sail)
+- Vue 3 and Inertia installed on your system

 ### Installation
 1. Clone the repository: